Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: I think it's gratuitous, but whatever.

 [Present Bruce pretends to smash things in a sarcastic way.
 He tears his shirt off, and walks over to a car.
 He lightly punches the car, making a small dent, all the while making growling noises.
-He picks up a motorbike and throws it at a wall, wi
+He picks up a motorbike and throws it at a wall, win